 While you will receive ample physical training at RTC, to maximize success, you should start preparing yourself physically NOW!

-Recruit training, or "boot camp," will be approximately seven weeks long.
+Recruit training, or "boot camp," will be approximately eight weeks long.
 The goal of this training is to transform you from a civilian into a Sailor with all of the skills necessary to perform in the fleet.
 Your training will include physical fitness, seamanship, firearms, firefighting and shipboard damage control, and lessons in our heritage and core values, teamwork, and discipline.
 Your training will be challenging but highly rewarding.

 The goal of military training is to instill and reinforce the Navy's Core Values of Honor, Courage, and Commitment with the basic skills of training in a team environment.
 You will be academically, physically and emotionally challenged.
 RTC will prepare you for life in the Navy.